MortalDew/Pure-SQL-Database/README.md

-# Cервис для программистов
-DB requests using python
+# DB requests using python
-Слижик Никита Сергеевич | 053504